Construction of a Recycling-oriented Society

 Initiatives for a circular economy

-In order to respond to global environmental issues such as resource depletion and increasing amounts of waste, in 2015 the European Commission launched the Circular Economy Strategy, which aims to construct a recycling-oriented economy.
-This strategy seeks to improve the efficiency of resource usage by promoting design that facilitates reuse, increasing the recycling rate, etc. This strategy is similar to SECOM’s business model, which is based on “zero resource-waste” and “low-carbon.”
+In order to respond to global environmental issues such as resource depletion and increasing amounts of waste, in 2015, the European Commission launched the Circular Economy Strategy, which aims to construct a recycling-oriented economy.
+This strategy seeks to improve the efficiency of resource usage by promoting design that facilitates reuse, increasing the recycling rate, etc. This strategy is similar to what SECOM has been working on for many years with its on-line security systems.

 - Power consumption: 10% decrease

 - Weight: 41% decrease

 3R activities (Reduce, Reuse, Recycle)

 From the viewpoint of environmental conservation and effective use of resources, security equipment collected from customers is thoroughly inspected and separated into equipment to be reused and equipment to be discarded.
 In addition, the housing and electronic boards of discarded equipment are thoroughly separated into plastic and metal.

 Lead-acid, nickel metal hydride, lithium, and other batteries that are built into our security devices are separated and recycled by type.